 Read More: What Is the FDIC Insurance Limit?

 A checking account isn’t just about spending.
 It can receive money for you as well.
 You can set up direct deposit of your paychecks if your employer is willing to do that and skip that trip to your bank on payday.
 The money will land electronically in your account.
 You don’t have to do a thing.

 You still won’t have to go to the bank even if your employer isn’t set up for direct deposit if your bank has a mobile app, and many do.
 Simply endorse your check by signing it on the back, then take a picture of both sides with your smartphone.
 Submit the image via the mobile banking app.

 Another advantage is that you can easily check on the status of your money – payments you’ve made, deposits that have arrived and your balance – simply by accessing your checking account online.
 Almost all banks provide online access.
 Log in for a complete list of transactions, usually going back months.
 There’s no need to keep a handwritten register like your grandparents did so you can track your spending and bill payments.

 And you don’t have to worry about piling up a mountain of debt if you regularly use your debit card rather than a credit card.
-Remember, those charges are coming straight out of your account.
-Just be sure to keep track of them so you don’t end up overdrawing your account.
+Remember, those charges are coming straight out of your account - the same as if you were paying cash on the spot.
+Just be sure to keep track of those expenditures so you don’t end up overdrawing your account.

 Disadvantages: Overdrawing Your Account